Dear Jane, Suffering from Imposter Syndrome

 #1: Make Hello Mellow and Nighty Night Capsules Your Best Friend

-When you start your day, enjoy a Hello Mellow capsule to get a jump start on easing your anxiety and depressive thoughts.
+When you start your day, enjoy a Hello Mellow capsule to get a jump start on something that may help with easing your anxiety and depressive thoughts.
 Then, when you feel your thoughts start to spin down a self-loathing spiral, take another capsule, focus on your breathing, and allow yourself a few minutes to settle and reset.
 You deserve to take the time throughout your day to take care of your well-being.

-Then at night, about 30 minutes before bed, take a Nighty Night capsule to ensure a peaceful and restorative night’s rest.
+Come bedtime, about 30 minutes before bed, take a Nighty Night capsule which may help ensure a peaceful and restorative night’s rest.
 Getting quality sleep is essential to your overall mental health and well-being, so be sure to prioritize getting enough sleep each night.
 When you start with a strong, clear, and well-rested mind, it’s easier to be conscious and self-aware of your thoughts.

 Pro tip: Save some money and stock on the 24 Hour Magic Bundles that come with both the Hello Mellow and Nighty Night capsules.